benjiemalinao87/queue-services/progress.md

 - Updated test metrics scripts to use actual numeric workspace IDs that match those shown in the Bull dashboard
 - Modified both `test-metrics.ts` and the sample metrics function in `index.ts` to use consistent workspace IDs
 - Ensured that the dashboard displays the real workspace IDs from the queue jobs instead of generic names
+- Implemented a client-side transformation solution in `dashboard.js` to map generic workspace names to actual numeric IDs
+- Added a `transformWorkspaceId` function to handle the mapping consistently across all dashboard components
+- Updated all relevant display functions (tables, modals) to show the transformed IDs while preserving original IDs for API calls

 ### Benefits
 - Improved consistency between the dashboard and the Bull queue admin interface
-- Better traceability of messages and rate limits by workspace
+- Better traceability of jobs and metrics across different parts of the system
-- More accurate representation of the actual data flowing through the system
+- Enhanced user experience by displaying meaningful workspace identifiers
+- Implemented solution works immediately without requiring server restarts or data resets

+### Technical Implementation
+- Created a mapping between generic workspace names (e.g., "workspace-1") and actual numeric IDs (e.g., "66338")
+- Modified workspace table, workspace stats table, and workspace details modal to use transformed IDs
+- Preserved original IDs for API calls to maintain backend compatibility
+- Deployed changes to Railway for production use

 ### Next Steps
-- Continue monitoring the dashboard to ensure it correctly displays all metrics
-- Consider adding more detailed workspace information to the dashboard (e.g., workspace names alongside IDs)
+- Consider storing the workspace ID mapping in a configuration file for easier updates
+- Explore options for fetching actual workspace names from a database to display alongside IDs
-- Implement additional filtering options by workspace ID in the dashboard UI
+- Add search functionality by actual workspace ID in the dashboard
+- Implement persistent storage for metrics data to survive application restarts

 ## 2025-03-22: Dashboard Bug Fixes and Stability Improvements